This article covers everything you need to know if you plan to visit Merzouga in Morocco.

 Or… you could have a picnic with your beloved camel…

-Things to do in Merzouga on a budget
+Things to do in the Sahara on a budget

 These short camel rides can also be super romantic so it’s the perfect idea if you are traveling with your significant other.